Electronic-Mango/reddit-python-api/README.md

 }
 ```

-Notice that 3 image submissions were requested, but response only contains 2.
+Notice that 3 media submissions were requested, but response only contains 2.
 It's because out of 3 loaded submissions only 2 were images.

 Also, since `{sort_type}` was omitted default value of `hot` was used.